-As its name suggest, Cenote Sagrado, also known locally as Chen Ku is a cenote found in the close proximity of the Chichen Itza archaeological site.
+As its name suggests, Cenote Sagrado, also known locally as Chen Ku is a cenote found in close proximity to the Chichen Itza archaeological site.

 Here, the Mayans paid tribute to Chac – the rain god who nourished the fields and sustained life – with ritual offerings and sacrificial victims.

 Although they believed the cenote took its victims directly to the underworld, the bones of over 50 warriors found buried in its bottom suggest otherwise.